 “Most patients generally feel much better just a few days following their procedure,” Dr. Lehman says.
 “Pain with a rhinoplasty is more than if we just do internal nasal surgery, but most people are past the majority of that by the end of the first week.”

 Patients can expect their recovery to follow this timetable:

 Day 1: Return home and use cool compresses for 24 hours.
 Mustache dressing should be changed as often as needed.
 Some swelling, bruising and discomfort should be expected.

 Days 2-3: The majority of the bruising and swelling will occur during this time.

 Days 5-14: External stitches should be removed or dissolved.
 The internal and external dressing will be removed by the otolaryngologist, and bruising should subside.

 Weeks 2-4: The majority of the swelling should disappear and breathing should be improved.

 To facilitate a successful recovery, Dr. Lehman suggests taking at least a few days off from work following surgery.
-Most people take two weeks off, to allow for resolution of most of the bruising and swelling before facing the public.
+Most people take two weeks off, to allow for the resolution of most of the bruising and swelling before facing the public.